 Each flight activity audio was split into consecutive 50 ms windows (See SI 0.4 for details of window splitting).
 We chose a window duration of 50 ms as it provided high spectral resolution (20 Hz at 250 kHz sampling rate) that allows to distinguish between multiple CF components that may be contained in the window.
 Initial observations showed that 50 ms was about the longest observed duration of a bat call in our data, and was about twice the length of typical calls.
 Over the course of a flight activity audio , there may be multiple windows without calls or very faint calls in them.
-To exclude those windows, we removed all windows whose RMS level were not at least 20 dB above the maximum RMS level of manually annotated audio segments without calls (for details, see SI 4.1).
+To exclude those windows, we removed all windows whose RMS level were not at least 20 dB above the maximum RMS level of manually annotated audio segments without calls (for details, see SI 0.4.1).
 From the remaining windows that contained echolocation calls, we measured each window’s received RMS level, dominant frequencies and FM lower frequencies.
 Dominant frequencies are defined as local frequency peaks in the smoothed power spectrum that are within 14 dB of the window’s peak frequency (i.e., the frequency with highest energy in the spectrum).
-Dominant frequencies are a measurement of the CF frequencies of multiple calls in the same window (for details of dominant frequency measurement see SI 4.2).
-FM lower frequencies were determined by a spectrogram based method which identified FM regions and chose the lowest frequency in all FM regions identified in a window (SI 4.3).
+Dominant frequencies are a measurement of the CF frequencies of multiple calls in the same window (for details of dominant frequency measurement see SI 0.4.2).
+FM lower frequencies were determined by a spectrogram-based method which identified FM regions and chose the lowest frequency in all FM regions identified in a window (SI 0.4.3).
 There could be multiple terminal and dominant frequency values for a single window, however only one received RMS level measurement per window.
 We chose the measurements in the window analysis to be analogous to the measurements in the individual call analyses: the dominant frequencies in the window analysis complements the CF peak frequency measurements in the individual call analysis, while the lower frequencies and RMS measurements of the FM parts are analogous to the bandwidth and RMS level of the FM parts of the individual call analysis.

 The advantage of the window analysis is the possibility to make ‘virtual multi-bat’ data (Fawcett et al. 2015; Ratcliffe et al. 2004) by combining recorded single bat call sequences.
 We created virtual multi-bat audio by combining single bat audio-files that were of similar durations (SI 0.4.4).
 This represents a ‘null’ dataset of multiple bats that were echolocating, but not responding to each other’s presence.
 We performed the same window acoustic analysis on the virtual multi-bat audio as described above.